hypothete/shiny-machine/README.md

 ## Encounter modes

-The shiny machine supports 3 types of encounters: ambush, overworld, and honey.
+The Shiny Machine supports 3 types of encounters: ambush, overworld, and honey.

 ### Ambush